LyleScott/console-blackjack/README.md

 About
 -----

-A console based blackjack game that is both playable and can analyze and interface with various card counting algorithms.
+A console based blackjack game that is playable via the console (command line).

-I started this project to analyze blackjack gameplay using Basic Strategy and various card counting algorithms.
+I started this project to analyze blackjack gameplay using Basic Strategy and various card counting algorithms... as in most projects, this is still a TODO.

-To start out, I wrote a console based implementation of blackjack that a user can manually play against an automated dealer.
+I did end up writing a neat console based implementation of blackjack that a user can manually play against an automated dealer.
 I used this to verify that gameplay was correct to start the implementation and open up possibilities for in-game analytics.
 Not to mention, console blackjack is neat in a nerdy way!